tathagata48/simrobs_group_2025/SRS/practice_2/Task_2.md

 4. **Try** to solve analytically the ODE you composed.
 If you can't solve it, describe the reason and why?

-5. Compare results of these methods with analytical solution, dicsuss and conclude your thoughts in the .pdf report.
+5. Compare results of these methods with analytical solution (if it exists), dicsuss and conclude your thoughts in the .pdf report.
 6. Name of the report should be "ISU_YourName_task2.pdf"